-Retractions are judged according to whether the main conclusion of the paper is seriously undermined as a result.
-Infringements of professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data, or the like, will also result in an article being retracted.
+Retractions are judged according to whether the main conclusion of the paper is seriously undetermined as a result.
+Infringements of professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data, and the like, will also result in an article being retracted.
 All co-authors will be asked to agree to a retraction.
 In cases where some co-authors decline to sign a retraction, the Editor-in-Chief reserves the right to publish the retraction with the dissenting author(s) identified.

-5. Expression of Concern
+(5) Expression of Concern

 BPPB may publish an “Expression of Concern”, with a brief response from the original authors when complaints, disagreements over interpretation or other matters arising are addressed to the Editor-in-Chief and do not lead to retraction of the original article.